metaplex-foundation/developer-hub/src/pages/bubblegum/decompress-cnfts.md

 - **Voucher**: The address of the Voucher account that was created in the previous step.
 This address is also derived from the Merkle Tree address and the index of the leaf.
 - **Metadata**: The metadata object that contains all of the cNFT's data.
 This attribute must match exactly the data of the Compressed NFT, otherwise, the hashes won't match and decompression will fail.

-Here again, a helper function provided by our SDKs can be used to fetch and parse most of these attributes from the Read API.
+Here again, a helper function provided by our SDKs can be used to fetch and parse most of these attributes from the Metaplex DAS API.

 {% dialect-switcher title="Decompress a Redeemed Compressed NFT" %}
 {% dialect title="JavaScript" id="js" %}